WEDMORE SOMERSET

 In 878, the Viking forces were defeated by Alfred the Great and the Treaty of Wedmore was signed.
 (Somerset Day on 11 May honours Alfred and the people of Somerset who marched with him.)
 This verbal agreement between King Alfred and the defeated Viking leader King Guthrum acknowledged one another’s territories.

 As part of the deal King Guthrum agreed to be baptised.
 It is believed that following the service, Alfred and his now baptised Godson, “Aethelstan” enjoyed 12 days of entertainment at Alfred’s manor house in Wedmore Somerset.
-Under the terms of the agreement Aethelstan withdrew to East Anglia where he ruled as King for a decade.
+Under the terms of the agreement Aethelstan withdrew to East Anglia where he ruled as King for the next decade.
 The period of peace which followed gave rise to the first truly united Kingdom of England.

 PRESENT DAY WEDMORE somerset